Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Hohenfels Schools

-The Hohenfels community is served by an on-post elementary school and an on-post middle/high school.
+The Hohenfels community is served by an on-post elementary school (PK-5th) and an on-post middle/high school (6th-12th).
 Specific information about both schools, bus service, sports programs, and before or after school programs can be found at the school websites:

 In general children will attend a Department of Dependents Educational Activities (DoDEA) sponsored school.
 The option of home schooling and attendance of a local school is available.
-It is easy for very young preschool age children to adapt to the new language and curriculum.
-However, older children often have a difficult time as teaching methodology as well as language are very different from American institutions.
-DoDEA provide a schooling for kindergarten, elementary middle and high school students to the children of Department of Defense military and civilian stationed in Europe.
+It is easy for very young preschool children to adapt to the new language and curriculum.
+However, older children often have a difficult time as teaching methodology, language, and school calendar are very different from American institutions.

 Please ensure that the following records are available at the time of registration: Previous school records, child's social security number, report card, birth certificate, orders assigning soldier to Hohenfels w/command sponsorship of child, passport and valid ID card of parent or child and current immunization records.
 Also, be ready to provide local and stateside emergency contact telephone numbers and addresses and your local contact information.